SF-WDI-LABS/callbacks-and-promises/README.md

 ![alt text](diagram1.png "Anatomy of a Promise")

-A Promise is an object that is returned from an asynchronous function.
-Each Promise has two possible events: resolve and reject.

 ### Role of a Promise

 ![alt text](diagram2.png "Role of a Promise")

-A Promise allows your code to fire event handlers after asynchronous code has completed.
-It also allows you to fire different event handlers based on whether the Promise resolved successfully or not.

 ### Using a promise